 In order to upgrade to Smart Wi-Fi, you must first confirm that you have an Advanced Wi-Fi modem.
 If the sticker on your modem says "TELUS Wi-Fi Modem - T3200M," then you are ready to enable Smart Wi-Fi!

 The easiest way to enable Smart Wi-Fi is by resetting your Advanced Wi-Fi modem.
-Learn how to**.
+Learn how to reset your device**.

 Note: Resetting your modem will revert your customized network name and password to the default network name and password on the device label.